Letter 187: At first we had no way of knowing where exactly you were.

 To Modestus.
 (358/59)

-As for the young man you sent to study medicine under Thallus as his teacher -- I have not yet managed to see him.
-Either he has not arrived, or he thinks he has no need of us.
+But the young man whom you sent to study medicine, that he might make use of Thallus as his teacher, I have not yet been able to see.
+For either he has not arrived, or he thinks he has no need of us at all.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.